Data Governance and Continuous Improvement: Lessons Learned for Best Practice

 Data stewardship, infrastructure, and fluency are each critical to a successful pairing of data governance with continuous improvement.
 While these best practices may take time, pausing to invest in them early on will provide dividends as your institution grows and utilizes its data ecosystem.

-Matt Jackson, EdD joined the Campus Labs team after a decade of serving as an Assistant Professor in the Academic Writing and Learning Center for the University of Minnesota Duluth (UMD).
-An emerging scholar, Matt completed his EdD in teaching and learning at UMD, researching the intersections of educational policy, technology, and student development.
-His MA and BA were both completed at SUNY Fredonia in the field of English, with emphases on sociology and American studies.
-Matt’s academic and professional experiences provide an unique expertise in understanding how data and language are used to navigate complex phenomena in higher education.
+Matt Jackson, Ed.D., joined the Anthology Inc. team (formerly Campus Labs) after a decade serving as an assistant professor with the Academic Writing and Learning Center at the University of Minnesota Duluth (UMD).
+Jackson completed his doctorate in teaching and learning at UMD researching the intersections of educational policies, emerging technologies and student success.
+His academic and professional experiences provide a unique expertise in understanding how data and language are used to navigate complex phenomena in higher education.
+Jackson’s work has been featured in such notable spaces as Inside Higher Ed, Education Dive, Community College Daily, Diverse Issues in Higher Education and the Observatory of Educational Innovation.